axelvaldez/radical-companies/_posts/reviews/2023-03-30-this-is-why-we-need-a-radical-foundation.markdown

   <p>The National Labor Relations Board (NLRB) has more than 500 pending cases against Starbucks and NLRB judges have found Starbucks has violated the law over 100 times.</p>
   <p>According to a March 27, 2023, <a href="https://www.sanders.senate.gov/wp-content/uploads/No-Company-is-Above-the-Law-HELP-Report.pdf" target="_blank">US Senate Health, Education, Labor, and Pensions Committee (HELP) report</a>.</p>
  </div>
  <p>This shows that co-management <em>is not enough</em>.
 It is inspirational and values and purpose sound good: you really want to believe it!
 But whether they apply or not, it is up to the ownwers.
-And when a business like Starbucks focus on the financial bottom line, values and purpose get ignored and all that remains is the financial goal.xxx And then, like Starbucks, they quietly go from good to "who cares" employer.
+And when a business like Starbucks focus on the financial bottom line, values and purpose get ignored and all that remains is the financial goal.
+And then, like Starbucks, they quietly go from good to "who cares" employer.
 We need to get away from ownership based on capital and towards co-ownership which is based on contributions.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>